Neethu-Jaisan/shecode/README.md

 ## Contributing

-Contributions are done by fellow team mates
+Contributions are done by fellow team mates from all the beginner level knowledge that we currently have.